kamesh-chathuranga/ticky/README.md

    - Open the browser and navigate to `http://localhost:4200`.

 3. **Configure Ticketing System**:
-   - Use the configuration section to define ticket pool size, vendor/customer count, etc.
+   - Use the configuration section to define ticket pool size.
-   - Press the "Start" button to begin ticket sales.
+   - Press the "Release Ticket" button to begin ticket sales.

 4. **Monitor Live Updates**:
    - View real-time ticket sales, remaining tickets, and transaction logs.